Second passport: UAE residents switching to Schengen region as Caribbean nations raise rates

-People in the UAE and abroad looking for a second passport are switching from Caribbean to Schengen countries after the former increased their citizenship by investment programme rates.
+People in the UAE and abroad looking for a second passport are switching from Caribbean to Schengen countries after the former increased the rates of their citizenship by investment programme.

-However, industry executives say Caribbean passports still remain a top option due to their quick process, low cost and minimal requirements.
+Despite this shift, industry executives maintain that Caribbean passports continue to be a popular choice.
+Their quick process, low cost, and minimal requirements make them a compelling option.

 Offering visa-free access to around 150 countries, including European and Schengen regions, Caribbean passports have been witnessing a strong demand.